1/7/2018 Coniston Old Man

 Tim Oliver, Chris Kay, Kev Mcloughlin and I took a punt on Wether Fell.
 It wasn't very busy but it was flyable and the sky looked promising - aside from the big over development downwind.
 I set a goal at Wetherby.

 After about 40 minutes of climbing but not feeling it right to commit I eventually saw Kev climbing to 5000' and decided to run for his thermal and commit.
-It didn't really work and suddenly I was scrabbling ... stuck in low in the Semer Water sink hole and just placing myself where I though thermals may trigger.
-This was the start of some prolonged scarbbling on valley sides!
+It didn't really work and suddenly I was scrabbling ... stuck low in the Semer Water sink hole and just placing myself where I though thermals may trigger.
+This was the start of some prolonged scratching on valley sides!

 I managed to get over into Bishopdale ... low!
-Again, I soared the limestone edges with poor lift for a spell until I managed to escape, just onto the slopes of Buckden.
-Last winter's walk with my daughter now proved very useful as I'd scouted the terrain in case I ever found myself desperate and alone.
+Again, I soared the limestone edges with poor lift for a spell until I managed to escape, just - onto the slopes of Buckden.
+Last winter's walk with my daughter now proved very useful as I'd scouted the terrain in case I ever found myself desperate and stuck there.
 Close terrain soaring followed, trying to assess the wind and likely thermal sources.
 A dabble round into the bowl to the south gave me fairly instance success.
-A boomer arrived and got me over the moors towards Great Whernside ... then it departed (I lost it probably) and ended up running for Gt Whernside as the sink alarm persitently ... screaming back.
+A boomer arrived and got me over the moors towards Great Whernside ... then it departed (I lost it probably) and ended up running for Gt Whernside with the sink alarm persistently ... screaming back.
 I was ready for yet another scratching and waiting session but providence provided a decent climb and I was able to sail over and bypass GW.

 Quick pack, bus from the field gate and a taxi ride I shared with Tim who had landed close by and we were back home in no time.

-A hard fought battle for a spell.
+A hard fought battle for a spell ... and then super easy.

 6/7/2018 Johnny Barnes

 Kev Mc and I took the long way round, via a blown out Wether Fell and eventually arrived on top of JB to find Westie and a message from Ben (who had just landed out front).
 Essentially it read, "rough, off the clock up, off the clock down ... it will take a man wearing brave pants to stick it out".
 It did put us off.
 We sat ... chatted, said things like, lets go home, ride a bike, water the plants.
-It was all enough to turned Mark Gravestock's van round and head home before even arriving.
+It was all enough to turn Mark Gravestock's van round and head home before even arriving.

 Then ...
 I thought it felt like things had mellowed, the sky was tempting but the wind going off to the south was the real fly in the larder.
 It appeared the SB had arrived and that was that ... we were too late anyhow.
 We laid out and I took off first.
 It was off, but there was lift - in fact not bad lift at all.
 Westie followed and together we headed out into lifty air ... that became a thermal.
 Bloody Hell!
 We are actually getting a climb out.
 The drift was surpringly light ... with nothing else to do we got together and set off.